Chesire/CCBot/README.md

 ## Development

-When adding a command, add it in the required folder `commands/`, then run `node deploy-commands.js` to update Discord with the new commands.
+When adding a command, add it to the `src/commands/` folder, then run `node deploy-commands.js` to update Discord with the new commands.
 Once the above is done then the server can be re-run and the new commands should be visible on the bot and working.

 ## Deploying